 - is willing to enter into a contract with the local authority

-All ELC providers will be required to meet the Standard before they can access funding to deliver the free hours, whether they are in the public, private or third sectors or childminders.
+All ELC providers are required to demonstrate that they meet the national standard before they can access funding to deliver the funded hours, whether they are in the public, private or third sectors or childminders.

-Local authorities will be responsible for assessing and monitoring compliance with the National Standard in all funded providers.
+Local authorities are responsible for assessing and monitoring compliance with the national standard in all funded providers.

 We have also published a frequently asked questions document for local authorities and funded providers.

-How the new approach and National Standard were developed
+How the approach and national standard were developed